rconradharris/git-clone-canonical/README.rst

 git-clone-canonical
 ===================

-git extension that lets you easily fetch the source code for popular open-source projects.
+`clone-canonical` is a git extension that lets you clone popular open source projects by *name* instead of *location*.

 Installation
 ============